How are legal persons punished?

 Prohibition of keeping and breeding animals

-Prohibition on the performance of public contracts or participation in public tenders
+Prohibition from performing public contracts or participating in public tenders

-A ban can be imposed for between 1 and 20 years.
-Again, the condition is that the offence of the legal entity was related to the public procurement, for example in influencing, bribing, etc.
+The ban can be imposed for a period of 1 year to 20 years.
+Again, the condition is that the legal entity’s offence was related to public procurement, for example, in influencing, bribing, etc.

 Prohibition on receiving subsidies and subsidies